What To Expect When You Feed Your Dog Fresh Food

 Giving your dog fresh food quite literally adds more years to your life together.
 In fact, research has shown that fresh dog food is linked to a 20% longer lifespan.

 At Portland Pet Food Company, our #1 goal is to give humans more years with their dogs.
 Our fresh dog food toppers and natural dog treats were meticulously developed with ingredients that are good for dogs’ health.
 Unlike other fresh dog food brands, we understand that feeding fresh can be expensive.
 That’s why our meals are meant to be used as a topper, mixer, or rotational meal — we believe that any amount of fresh helps your dog.
 By simply adding a few scoops of our meal toppers into your dog’s food, our meal pouches will last several days and your dog will still reap the benefits.
-Subscribe to our delivery service and receive 10% off every future order.
+Subscribe to our dog food toppers and/or treats delivery service and receive 10% off every future order.
 Your dog’s health will thank you!